tommlogan/riskblog/_posts/2017-09-19-urban-access.md

 ### Spatial maps

 Spatial maps of accessibility show which areas of a city need attention.
-Analysis that calculate accessibility at aggregated units (e.g. census tracts or neigbourhoods) are subject to the modifiable areal unit problem (MAUP), from imposing arbitary boundaries.
+Analysis that calculate accessibility at aggregated units (e.g. census tracts or neighborhoods) are subject to the modifiable areal unit problem (MAUP), from imposing arbitrary boundaries.
 We calculate accessibility at the building-level, so our results are independent of these boundaries.
 Additionally, analysis using large spatial areas assume that the access from the center of each area is representative of the entire population within it.
 This is rarely the case.